Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 He never said to Antifa unmask.

-So he didn't.
+Of course, he didn't.

 Yeah.

-So he knows what he's doing, playing a dangerous game.
+So he knows what he's doing.

-Um shall I torture you all with a little bit?
+And shall I torture you all with a little bit?

 I just want to say thank God for President Trump and the heroes at ICE for protecting us from these bloodthirsty fruit stand vendors spreading their dangerous pineapple chunks and mangoes with a squirt of lime all over the city.

-Of course, this was before the actual event happened, but he's contributed to this perception that these are innocent people that are not to be feared uh when the reality is very, very different.
+Of course, this was before the actual event happened, but he's contributed to this perception that these are innocent people that are not to be feared when the reality is very, very different.

 But brilliant.

-Even if it is that this guy has somehow managed to get across the border using a coyote and hasn't become involved in some kind of human or truck trafficking problem, which would be remarkable given the way that these people operate.
+Even if it is that this guy has somehow managed to get across the border using a coyote and hasn't become involved in some kind of human or drug trafficking problem, which would be remarkable given the way that these people operate.

-If he is just a guy, I just want to run a stand on a street corner selling ice cream, great, do it in Mexico.
+If he is just a guy, I just want to run a stand on a street corner selling ice cream.

 You're not allowed to break into somebody's country so that you can do that.